AliERIS/AliERIS/README.md

 * 💞️ I’m looking to collaborate on nothing
 * 📫 How to reach me ... better do not reach me for your sanity

+- now you are looking here it'll pass

 <!---
 AliERIS/AliERIS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.